RoshanM24/Inrix-hackathon--App-development/README.md

 Overview
 Welcome to Drive-Green Navigator, a Flutter application developed as part of a hackathon by our dedicated team.
 Our mission was to create a navigation app that not only helps users reach their destinations efficiently but also minimizes carbon emissions by suggesting eco-friendly routes based on the vehicle's car type and fuel type.

+Link to the demonstration video of thr application - https://www.youtube.com/shorts/8OFLhQA-8lI

 Features
 1. Eco-Friendly Route Suggestions
 Drive-Green Navigator analyzes the carbon emission metrics and recommends routes that contribute to a greener commute.
 By considering factors such as car type and fuel type, our app helps users make environmentally conscious choices.